aarux-11/aarux-11/README.md

 - Taking Data Science to the next level is what I'm aiming for.

 ---
-I have a knack for implementing Artificially Intelligent tehcnologies for the Indian Military and related Organizations.
+I have a knack for implementing Artificially Intelligent technologies for the Indian Military and related organizations.

 Reach @me: [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/aarushi-kumar-a0769118b/)